-In wake of a claim Benchmark documented against Kalanick, the organization’s board hosts issued an announcement encouraging the two individuals to resolve their disparities with the goal that representatives can return to work and the organization can return to procuring another CEO.
+In the wake of a claim Benchmark documented against Kalanick, the organization’s board hosts issued an announcement encouraging the two individuals to resolve their disparities with the goal that representatives can return to work and the organization can return to procuring another CEO.

-Recently Benchmark sued Kalanick for misrepresentation, breach of agreement and rupture of fiduciary obligation in Delaware Chancery Court.
+Recently Benchmark sued Kalanick for misrepresentation, breach of agreement, and rupture of fiduciary obligation in Delaware Chancery Court.
 The claim was recorded with an end goal to kick Kalanick off the board and get rid of a few empty board seats that were added last year, with Benchmark contending that it would never have endorsed the expansion of those seats that they had known about Kalanick’s “gross blunder” of the organization.

-The botch Benchmark refers to for the situation which incorporates sexual discrimination claims brought against Uber recently, and additionally the procurement of self-governing trucking organization Otto, which has led to a trade secret case filed against it by Google-owned self-driving car unit Waymo.
+The botch Benchmark refers to the situation which incorporates sexual discrimination claims brought against Uber recently, and additionally the procurement of self-governing trucking organization Otto, which has led to a trade secret case filed against it by Google-owned self-driving car unit Waymo.